CCurl/r4/README.md

 r4 is a stack-based, RPN, virtual CPU/VM that supports many registers, functions, locals, floating point, and any amount of RAM.

-A register (a built-in variable) is identified by consecutive UPPERCASE characters.
-They can be retrieved, set, increment, or decremented in a single operation (r,s,i,d).
+A register (a built-in variable) is identified by any number of consecutive UPPERCASE characters.
+They can be retrieved, set, incremented, or decremented in a single operation (r,s,i,d).

-r4 converts A-Z into a base 26 number, so A=0, AAAA=0, Z=25, BA=26.
-ZZZ=17575 (26^3-1), and ZZZZ=456975.
-This value is then used as an index into an array of registers or function vectors, So it is extremely fast, but not very memory-efficient.
-Modern PCs have enough memory to be able to support 4 char names.
-A Teensy4 can support 3 char names.
-A UNO might only be able to handle 1 char names.
+A function is also identified by any number of consecutive UPPERCASE characters.

+r4 hashes register and function names and uses the hashed value as the index into the array of values or addresses.

+This is very fast, but poses some limitations:
+- The number of registers and functions need to be powers of 2.
+- r4 does NOT detect hash collisions as it does not keep key values.
+- - My tests have indicated that hash collisions are not common.

-Function are defined in a Forth-like style, using ':', and you call them using the 'c' opcode.
+Functions are defined in a Forth-like style, using ':', and you call them using the 'c' opcode.
 For example:

 - 0(CPY (N F T--): copy N bytes from F to T)
 - :CPY s2 s1 0[r1 C@ r2 C! i1 i2];
 - 123 rF rT cCPY 0(copy 123 bytes from rF to rT)

 The number of registers, functions, and user memory are configurable and can be scaled as necessary to fit into a system of any size.
-For example, on an ESP8266 board, a typical configuration might be 676 (26*26) registers and functions, and 24K of user RAM.
-In such a system, the register names would be in the range of [AA..ZZ], and function names would be in the range of [AA..ZZ].
-On a Arduino Leonardo, you might configure the system to have 13 registers, 26 functions, and 1K user RAM.
-On a RPI Pico, you can have 676 registers and functions, with 64K RAM.
+For example, on an ESP8266 board, a typical configuration might be 512 registers and functions, and 24K of user RAM.
+On a Arduino Leonardo, you might configure the system to have 16 registers, 32 functions, and 1K user RAM.
+On a RPI Pico, you can have 512 registers and functions, with 64K RAM.

 - Example 1: "Hello World!" - the standard "hello world" program.
 - Example 2: 1 sA 2 sB 3 sC rA rB rC ++ . -would print 6.